s7nfo/blog/_posts/2025-04-23-low-overhead-ruby-tracing.markdown

 end
 ```

-The sampling profiler correctly showed that *over the whole program*, `a` uses more time, but when trying to improve tail latency that is not what we care about.
-The tracing profiler output is therefore much more informative.
+The sampling profiler correctly showed that *over the whole runtime*, `a` uses more time, but when trying to improve tail latency that is not what we care about.
+During  The tracing profiler output is therefore much more informative.